 - In a pot sauté garlic, ginger and onion in oil.

-- Add all meat ingredients except for the liver, stir fry for 1 minute until some brown colour appear on the meat.
+- Add all meat ingredients except for the liver, stir fry for 1 and brown on all sides

 - Add beef stock, bitter gourd and chillies (do not slice).
 Bring to a boil and simmer for 45 minutes.